-As explained in Section 1.0, several critical factors, including the existence of a legislatively mandated EV Task Force currently underway, resulted in a relatively minimal amount of public engagement for this initial planning effort.
+The legislatively mandated EV Task Force met during 2022 and provided a report.
+The task force resulted in a relatively minimal amount of public engagement.
 However, Missouri recognizes that a framework for meaningful engagement is an important next step to gather input and build awareness and support for the NDP.
-To that end, it is anticipated that the following actions will be included as a part of NDP updates beginning with the next iteration:
+It is anticipated that the following actions will be included as a part of future NDP updates:

-• Clearly defining the goals of the public engagement strategy with members of DACs: As the project team builds on the work of the EV Taskforce and further defines the next steps for meaningful engagement, DAC members and others will be sought out to hear their ideas and suggestions not only on the plan itself, but also on the framework (including the goals and objectives) of the public engagement strategy.
-This form of early engagement can lead to better outcomes and a more inclusive process as community members have the opportunity to help shape the strategy and bring their own local knowledge to the table.
+• Defining goals of the public engagement strategy with citizens including members of DACs: As the project team builds on the work of the EV Taskforce and further defines the next steps for meaningful engagement, DAC members and others will be sought out to hear their ideas and suggestions not only on the plan itself, but also on the framework (including the goals and objectives) of the public engagement strategy.
+This form of engagement can lead to better outcomes and a more inclusive process as community members have the opportunity to help shape the strategy and bring their own local knowledge to the table.
 For example, DAC members are likely to know which approaches, venues, times and methods are most likely to lead to maximum engagement of their community, and what communication methods (print, email, text, social media, etc.) are most likely to be effective in reaching the intended audience.

 • Providing foundational information to DAC members that will equip them to actively provide feedback for NEVI decisions (e.g., outreach and education on EV charging basics, existing and planned public EV charger locations, total cost of ownership, and financial incentives): As the NDP team develops materials and an engagement strategy for further outreach, particular emphasis will be placed on clear and audience-appropriate communication content and formats designed to build a base level of knowledge about NEVI program elements so that input is based on accurate and up-to-date information and so that communities can better understand how this national program relates to them as individuals and neighborhoods.
-Our team anticipates gleaning best practices from peer states and carefully assessing which outreach and engagement methods are proving to be most effective so that they can be customized for Missourians.
+Missouri will implement best practices from peer states and carefully assess which outreach and engagement methods are proving to be most effective.

-• Gathering and publicly summarizing information about the benefits of EV charging infrastructure that DAC members most prioritize, and any concerns they may have about EV charging infrastructure deployment: As has been recognized nationally through the NDP process, EV prices have and will continue to pose a substantial 'barrier to entry' for DAC members to purchase and own zero-emission vehicles.
-Numerous strategies are now being enacted to address this core issue.
-Nonetheless, the Missouri NDP will seek to proactively gather input about priorities and concerns by using a range of approaches to solicit early input that can in turn be used to inform program development.
-Issues such a siting of charging stations, priorities for phasing (perhaps related to Justice40 geographies or travel corridors where DAC members constitute an outsize share of travelers, etc.) can be gleaned from these conversations and be used to help shape the NDP.
+• Gathering and publicly summarizing information about the benefits of EV charging infrastructure that DAC members most prioritize, and any concerns they may have about EV charging infrastructure deployment: Missouri NDP will seek to proactively gather input about priorities and concerns by using a range of approaches to solicit early input that can in turn be used to inform program development.
+Issues such a siting of charging stations, priorities for phasing (perhaps related to Justice40 geographies or travel corridors where DAC members constitute an outsize share of travelers, etc.) can be assembled from these conversations and be used to help shape the NDP.